-New sources of real-time data help with trend detection for faster responses to the intelligence.
+New sources of real-time data help with trend detection for faster responses to intelligence.
 For example, Netflix now offers interactive content that simulates the Choose Your Own Adventure format most notable in a “Black Mirror” special.
-Another example from my colleague, Uli Hitzel, reminds us how Axway partnered with Elastic Beam to leverage an AI API.
+Another example from my colleague, Uli Hitzel, reminds us of how Axway partnered with Elastic Beam to leverage an AI API.

 5. Ecosystem-driven platform technology

 In this Harvard Business Review article, the authors examine how digital network firms face the operational complexity of the question “What enables digital platforms to fight off competition and grow profits?”.
-Though platforms can scale quickly, the execution of the network ecosystem powered by APIs must remain nimble to effectively tying together varying industries such as commerce, financial services, retail and entertainment.
+Though platforms can scale quickly, the execution of the network ecosystem powered by APIs must remain nimble to tying together varying industries such as commerce, financial services, retail, and entertainment.

 6. Protocol agnostic, specification friendly

-Treating the specification as the single source of truth of an API is the core of a strong API program.
+Treating the specification as the single source of truth of an API is the core of a powerful API program.
 While SOAP/XML WSDL/WADL-based APIs serve some industries very well, companies and technologies are moving beyond REST JSON APIs.
 Yet OAS 3 adoption still tops the chart for this year’s top RESTful trend.

-Tooling, frameworks, and documentation processes that support gRPC, asynchronous APIs (messaging, streaming, pub/sub) are on the radars of enterprises, SMBs and start-ups.
-For example, Slack implemented OAS sister spec AsyncAPI to address non-HTTP based asynchronous APIs such as MQTT, Kafka, websockets, AMQP and STOMP protocols.
+Tooling, frameworks, and documentation processes that support gRPC, asynchronous APIs (messaging, streaming, pub/sub) are on the radars of enterprises, SMBs, and start-ups.
+For example, Slack implemented OAS sister spec AsyncAPI to address non-HTTP based asynchronous APIs such as MQTT, Kafka, WebSockets, AMQP, and STOMP protocols.

 This trend leads us to the rise of transformers — My friends at APIMatic created a free tool to transform API specifications from one format to another.
-They will publish 2018 results like the anonymized version from the previous year that captured geographical, common formats (OpenAPI, Postman collection, API BluePrint, WSDL, WADL, RAML), successful transforms, API size and relevant conversion statistics.
+They will publish 2018 results like the anonymized version from the previous year that captured geographical, common formats (OpenAPI, Postman collection, API BluePrint, WSDL, WADL, RAML), successful transforms, API size, and relevant conversion statistics.
 Postman Client and Stoplight plan to release specification transformers.